 If you can identify and document the items that are personal property, the depreciation deductions for those items generally can be taken more quickly.
 In some cases, items you’d expect to be considered parts of the building actually can qualify as personal property.
-For example, depending on the circumstances, lighting, wall and floor coverings, and even plumbing and electrical systems, may qualify.
+For example, depending on the circumstances, lighting, wall and floor coverings, and even plumbing and electrical systems may qualify.

 As noted above, the cost of land isn’t depreciable.
 But the cost of improvements to land is depreciable.
 Separating out land improvement costs from the land itself by identifying and documenting those improvements can provide depreciation deductions.

-Convert land into a deductible asset
+Convert Land into a Deductible Asset

 Because land isn’t depreciable, you may want to consider real estate investment alternatives that don’t involve traditional ownership.
 Such options can allow you to enjoy tax deductions for land costs that provide a similar tax benefit to depreciation deductions.
 For example, you can lease land long-term.
-Rent you pay under such a “ground lease” is deductible.
+The rent you pay under such a “ground lease” is deductible.

 Another option is to purchase an “estate-for-years,” under which you own the land for a set period and an unrelated party owns the interest in the land that begins when your estate-for-years ends.
 You can deduct the cost of the estate-for-years over its duration.

-More limits and considerations
+More Limits and Considerations

 There are additional limits and considerations involved in these strategies.
-Also keep in mind that tax reform legislation could affect these techniques.
+Also, keep in mind that tax reform legislation could affect these techniques.
 For example, immediate deductions could become more widely available for many costs that currently must be depreciated.